MarinHealth Patient Privacy Litigation

 If you were contacted, that means MarinHealth’s disclosures identified you as one of the patients who were treated in a room with a camera during the time the recording system was operational.

-Plaintiff accuses MarinHealth of recording Emergency Department (“ED”) patients without their consent, exposing their medical information to unauthorized viewers, failing to secure the videos, and failing to and then failing to notify the victims in violation of HIPAA, the CMIA, and other laws.
+Plaintiff accuses MarinHealth of recording Emergency Department (“ED”) patients without their consent, exposing their medical information to unauthorized viewers, failing to secure the videos, and failing to notify the victims about these violations of HIPAA, the CMIA, and other laws.

 4. Who is included in the proposed class?